Spanish language in the United States: Texas

 In Texas, English is the state's de facto official language and is used in government, although it lacks de jure status.
 However, the longstanding presence of Spanish Speaking Texans (see: Tejanos and Mexican Americans), in addition to the ebb and flow of Spanish-speaking people across the border since the Texas Revolution, has resulted in large significance of Spanish as a minority language in Texas.
-Texas's counties close to the Mexican border are mostly Hispanic and so Spanish is commonly spoken in the region.
+Texas's counties close to the Mexican border have large numbers of people of Mexican descent, and so Spanish is commonly spoken in the region.
 The Texas government, in Section 2054.116 of the Government Code, mandates providing by state agencies of information on their websites in Spanish to assist residents who have limited English proficiency.

 Kansas

 Spanish has been spoken in the state of Kansas since at least the early 1900s, primarily because of several waves of immigration from Mexico.
 That began with refugees fleeing the Mexican Revolution (c.
 1910–1920).
-There are now several towns in Kansas with significant Spanish-speaking populations: Liberal, Garden City, and Dodge City all have Latino populations over 40%.
+There are now several towns in Kansas with significant Spanish-speaking populations: Liberal, Garden City, and Dodge City all have populations over 40%.
 Recently, linguists working with the Kansas Speaks Project have shown how high numbers of Spanish-speaking residents have influenced the dialect of English spoken in areas like Liberal and in other parts of southwest Kansas.

 There are many Spanish-language radio stations throughout Kansas, like KYYS in the Kansas City area as well as various Spanish-language newspapers and television stations throughout the state.
 Several towns in Kansas boast Spanish-English dual language immersion schools in which students are instructed in both languages for varying amounts of time.
 Examples include Horace Mann Elementary in Wichita, named after the famous educational reformer, and Buffalo Jones Elementary in Garden City, named after Charles "Buffalo" Jones, a frontiersman, bison preservationist, and cofounder of Garden City.

 Puerto Rico

 The Commonwealth of Puerto Rico recognizes Spanish and English as official languages, but Spanish is the dominant language and was proclaimed the first official language in 1978.
-The island was under Spanish control for 400 years; its settlers were mainly Spanish speakers before Spain ceded Puerto Rico to the United States in 1898 following the Spanish-American War.
+The island was under Spanish control for 400 years; its settlers were mainly Spanish speakers before Spain ceded Puerto Rico to the United States in 1898 following the Spanish–American War.